 I just wanted to keep this short and sweet, so thanks for stopping by!
 Feel free to drop me a PM if you'd like!

 What Is The Sue Project?

-You purposefully give Sue traits to a character.
-You give girl characters beautiful faces and bodies, a good singing voices, a tragic past, a prophecy to fulfill where they are The Chosen One - essentially any classical Mary Sue trait.
+You give a girl a beautiful face, a gorgeous body, an excellent singing voice, a tragic past, a prophecy to fulfill where they are The Chosen One - essentially any classical Mary Sue trait you can think of.